K-JC/The_Barn/README.md

 * I would like to add a confirmation email once a user has booked with the restaurant.

 # Validator Testing
-* HTML - No errors found, passed on W3C HTML Validator
+* HTML - One error regarding the position of one of the scripts in the base.html page, one I fixed this there were no errors found, passed on W3C HTML Validator.
-* CSS - No errors found, passed on W3C CSS Validator
+* CSS - No errors found, passed on W3C CSS Validator.
 * PEP8 Python Validator - The only error that came up was that my line of code was too long.
 ![PEP8](static/css/images/pep-screenshot.png)